Find the Bowen Island Seed Library display inside the Bowen Island Public Library during our open hours.

 Keep the Seed Library Going!

 Grow Your Plants.
 Research what your seeds will need to grow successfully & let some of each of your plants go to seed naturally.

 Stay Organized.
-Label envelopes with the date and seed type.
+Label envelopes with the date, seed type, and variety (if known).

 Store Seeds & Keep Them Dry.
 Place the envelopes inside Mason jars (or any type of glass jar that has a tight-fitting lid).
 To soak up any moisture, place a silica gel packet or some raw rice in your glass jar and replace it every six months.
 Keep jars in a cool, dry, dark location.
 If you store the seeds properly, they should remain viable for at least 1-3 years (or longer, but the germination rate diminishes over time.)

 Donate Your Extra Seeds back to the Seed Library!
 Package them in small envelopes labeled with the seed type and year harvested.
 We have envelopes available if you require, or fold your own from squares of paper.
-Alternately, bring in bulk seeds and we can package them for you.
+Alternately, if you’re short on time, bring in bulk seeds and volunteers can package them for you.